ardeleanmarcel/Hangman/README.md

 # Hangman
-You have to guess an random word.
-You have 7 lifes.
+You have to guess a random word.
+You have 7 lives.